AugustinasKaz/danske2/README.md

 <br /><br />
 @ Search function does not work properly
 <br /><br />
-@ Application also have deployment version

-###  Application deployment version:
-<br /><br />
-Application is hosted on heroku using AWS (first load may take some time). link -

 ### Launching application in local enviroment:
 <br /><br />